quickgiant/dnd-wiki/home.md

 ## How to use this wiki
 Articles in this wiki use markdown for formatting.
 [Here's a nice little guide if you aren't familiar with it.](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
 The editor view in the wiki will get you pretty far, but for stuff like links and tables, you'll need to fall back to that guide.

-All the article and images in the wiki are stored in a git repo.
+All the articles and images in the wiki are stored in a git repo.
 If you want to edit that stuff directly, it's over [here](https://github.com/quickgiant/dnd-wiki).
 ## The Crew
 ["Buffalo" Jo Armstrong](http://spellboyorig.in/buffalo-jo-armstrong)
 [Danth Goldentoe](http://spellboyorig.in/danth-goldentoe)